Roger A Simpson

 Class assignments and grading

-Reports based on small-group problem solutions, individual written reports on key issues, quizzes, discussion forums
+Reports based on case study problem solutions, individual written reports on key issues, quizzes, discussion forums